theoitssurabaya/Mini-SCADA-System/Raspberry System/README.md

    - Ensure OpenPLC runtime matches the static IPs of the Raspberry Pi (`192.168.2.220`) and ESP8266 (`192.168.2.230`).
    - The Node-RED setup needs to follow the OpenPLC IP, which in this case is the local computer (`127.0.0.1`).
 4. **Deploy**: Click the Deploy button.

+## System Operation Walkthrough

+1. **Access Dashboard**: Open a web browser on the SCADA Server and navigate to `http://localhost:1880/ui` to access the Node-RED HMI.
+2. **Safety Reset**: The system features a Safety Lockout mechanism.
+Before motors can run, ensure the Emergency Stop is disengaged, then click the **Safety Reset** button on the Node-RED dashboard to clear the safety lock latch in the Virtual PLC.
+3. **Motor Control**: Use the HMI switches to enable Motor 1 and Motor 2.
+You can set their rotational direction (FWD/REV) and adjust their speed via the slider.
+4. **Thermal Monitoring**: The DS18B20 Temp sensor feeds live data to the dashboard.
+If the temperature exceeds safe thresholds, the system's thermal logic will trigger warnings or automatically ramp up Motor 2's speed for cooling.
+5. **Field Override**: Pressing the physical XB7 Push Button in the field will trigger a physical override status visible on the SCADA dashboard.
+6. **Emergency Stop**: Click the Emergency Stop button on the HMI dashboard to immediately halt all operations and engage the Safety Lockout.

+## System Power Up & Shutdown Procedures

+### Power On Procedure
+1. Power up the Network Infrastructure (Wi-Fi Extender & Ethernet Hub).
+2. Boot the SCADA Server Laptop and start the OpenPLC Runtime and Node-RED.
+3. Plug in the 5V DC Adapter to power on RTU 2 (ESP8266).
+4. Plug in the 12V DC Adapter to power on RTU 1 (Raspberry Pi 3) via the LM2596 Buck Converter and TB6612FNG Motor Driver.
+5. Wait for the RTUs to connect to the network.
+The Node-RED dashboard will display live telemetry.

+### Power Off Procedure
+1. Stop all active motor commands from the Node-RED dashboard to ensure safe states.
+2. Shutdown the Raspberry Pi gracefully via SSH (`sudo shutdown -h now`) or Node-RED command if available.
+Wait for the green ACT LED to stop blinking.
+3. Unplug the 12V DC Adapter (Raspberry Pi & Motor Driver power).
+4. Unplug the 5V DC Adapter (ESP8266 power).
+5. Stop Node-RED and OpenPLC Runtime on the SCADA Server.